 Academic disciplines may offer opportunities for students to demonstrate competence through approved standardized examinations or faculty-designed assessment instruments.
 Such examinations must be approved by the faculty of the discipline and the appropriate dean.
 Disciplines that offer such examinations will provide students with a written policy regarding the administration of the assessment instruments, the standards of expected performance, the procedure for evaluation, and the process for awarding credit.

 Credits by Portfolio Assessment.
-It is possible to seek credit for learning derived from work and life experience through documentation of acquired knowledge and/or skills.
+It is possible to seek credit for learning derived from prior work and life experience through documentation of acquired knowledge and/or skills.

 The decision to award credits is made by the chair of the department associated with the credits being sought.
 The department chair reviews the completed portfolio (form found here) and recommends to the Registrar the number of credits to be awarded in the assessed areas.
-A $50 per credit fee is charged per credit attempted.
+A $50 per credit fee is charged per credit awarded.
 Further information on opportunities for assessment of non-college learning may be obtained in the Elliot Center.